Best Generators for Hurricane Season 2026

 Should I buy a generator now or wait until a storm is forecast?

 Buy now.
 Generator inventory at major retailers and online sellers drops to zero within 24 to 48 hours of a hurricane watch being issued for any Gulf or Atlantic coastal area.
 Prices on secondary markets can double or triple.
 Shipping times extend from days to weeks.
 If you wait until a storm is in the forecast, you will likely pay significantly more for a less capable unit, or you will not find one at all.
-Several generators on this list are currently on sale, including the DuroMax XP12000HX, DuroMax XP13000HXT, Pulsar PGL9000BCO, and WEN DF8000X, but those deals will not last once demand spikes.
-Every generator on this list is available as of this guide's publication date in March 2026, but availability changes rapidly as hurricane season approaches.
+Every generator on this list is available as of this guide's publication date in July 2026, but availability changes rapidly as hurricane season progresses.
+Beyond the generator itself, transfer switch installation requires scheduling an electrician, which becomes nearly impossible once a storm is approaching.